by Anna Larner

 In November 2017, I attended a writing workshop exploring the work of 19th Century Leicester campaigners, Elizabeth Heyrick and Susanna Watts who inspired the fictional Edith and Josephine.

-The historic city of Leicester and New Walk Museum inspired the fictional settings, so if you’d like to wander in the footsteps of my characters take the virtual tour.
+Taking inspiration from real-life which is the hallmark of a great book, the historic city of Leicester and New Walk Museum inspired the fictional settings of Love’s Portrait, so if you’d like to wander in the footsteps of my characters head over to the virtual tour.

-Extract From The First Chapter of Love’s Portrait
+Love’s Portrait – Extract From The First Chapter

 “Am I very late?”
 Molly wrestled free of her coat and squinted at the office clock through the mist of her steamed-up glasses.